tapis-project/camera-traps/README.md

 2. Send a *PluginStartedEvent* when it begins executing.
 3. Send a *PluginTerminatingEvent* when it shuts down.

 The *PluginStartedEvent* advertises a plugin's name and uuid when it starts.
 When a plugin receives a *PluginTerminateEvent*, it checks if the event's *target_plugin_name* matches its name or the wildcard name (*).
 If either is true, then the plugin is expected to gracefully terminate.
 The plugin is also expected to gracefully terminate if the event's *target_plugin_uuid* matches the plugin's uuid.
-Part of plugin termination is for it to send a *PluginTerminatingEvent* to advertise that it's shutting down.
+Part of plugin termination is for it to send a *PluginTerminatingEvent* to advertise that it's shutting down, whether in response to a *PluginTerminateEvent* or for any other reason.

 ## Building and Running under Docker